 Critical illness insurance provides employees with another source of support if they are diagnosed with one of the specific illnesses on a predetermined list as part of the carrier’s policy.
 Usually, once diagnosed, the insurer under contract is required to make a single lump sum payment to the insured individual.
 This money can go a long way, and is great for kickstarting treatment plans right away instead of pushing employees into debt or delaying treatment for falling under the impact of an unexpected illness.

-Health Insurance Consultants Inc., provides COBRA expertise paired with an innovative technology platform.
+Health Insurance Consultants, Inc. in St. Paul provides COBRA expertise paired with an innovative technology platform.
 Our goal is to ease your administrative burden, fully support your COBRA participants, and reduce employer risk of noncompliance.

 Unparalleled COBRA and Regulatory